PowerUpWithPride/wp-2018-layouts/README.md

-wp-2018-layouts is a [NodeCG](http://github.com/nodecg/nodecg) bundle.
-It works with NodeCG versions which satisfy this [semver](https://docs.npmjs.com/getting-started/semantic-versioning) range: `^1.0.0`
-You will need to have an appropriate version of NodeCG installed to use it.
+This is a [NodeCG](http://github.com/nodecg/nodecg) graphics bundle.
+It is intended to be used with Speedcontrol, as well as [our extra Speedcontrol addon bundle](http://github.com/PowerUpWithPride/nodecg-puwp) for some extra core functionality.

 ## Getting Started

 ### 1. Install Node.js
 Instructions on the Node.js site here: https://nodejs.org/en/

-**NOTE:** At time of this writing, the current LTS version is 10.13 and NodeCG recommends sticking with the LTS releases for production.
-It should work with the current stable version as well, which is 11.2 currently, but you'll have to test this yourself.
+**NOTE:** At time of this writing, the current LTS version is 10.x and the NodeCG developers recommend sticking with the LTS releases for production.
+It should work with the current stable version as well, which is 11.x currently, but you'll have to test this yourself.

 ### 2. Install NodeCG modules
 Follow the quick start guide here: https://nodecg.com/tutorial-3_quick-start.html